mckerrj/PollProj/README-CELERY.md

 - The linked [twitter_sync.py](https://github.com/mckerrj/TwitterApp/blob/master/twitter/twitter_sync.py) is the python file that syncs the data.
 It does the following:
   - Manage the OAuth request.
   - call the timeline URI/REST-API.
-Ensre that the response is JSON data.
+Ensure that the response is JSON data.
   - Loop through the collection of data in the JSON object and set the fields for storage.
   - Format data where necessary (dates), and set the timezone.
   - Store the data.